The Tomorrow Show: Barrett quits

-The uneasy six-month truce between feuding co-hosts Snyder and Barrett soon crumbled as Barrett quit the series on June 16, 1981, explaining her decision via a brief interview with the UPI news agency: "My part in the show wasn't what it was originally conceived to be.
+The uneasy six-month truce between feuding co-hosts Snyder and Barrett soon crumbled as Barrett quit the series on June 16, 1981, explaining her decision via a brief interview with the United Press International news agency: "My part in the show wasn't what it was originally conceived to be.
 It's a long and complicated problem.
-I agreed to attempt the new format with Tom Snyder at the request of [NBC president] Fred Silverman, but it's never turned into what I thought it was going to be or what my contract stated".
-She further stated that since her January 1981 return to the show following a prior walk-off in protest, her portions of the program have been relegated to the final half-hour of the 90-minute Tomorrow Coast to Coast, specifically bringing up that even her interview with reverend Billy Graham couldn't get her a top spot on the show.
-Barrett concluded by saying that she and Snyder are "philosophically miles apart" and adding: "I wish him all the luck in the world but I won't play second fiddle to him or anybody else any longer".
+I agreed to attempt the new format with Tom Snyder at the request of [NBC president] Fred Silverman, but it's never turned into what I thought it was going to be or what my contract stated."
+She further stated that since her January 1981 return to the show following a prior walk-off in protest, her portions of the program had been relegated to the final half-hour of the 90-minute show, specifically bringing up that even her interview with Reverend Billy Graham couldn't get her a lead.
+Barrett concluded by saying that she and Snyder are "philosophically miles apart" and adding, "I wish him all the luck in the world but I won't play second fiddle to him or anybody else any longer."

-Snyder had no comment while the show's executive producer Ailes offered a generic: "I deeply regret her leaving but I believe that people ought to be where they want to be in life.
+Snyder had no comment while Ailes offered a generic statement: "I deeply regret her leaving but I believe that people ought to be where they want to be in life.
 Rona feels she has paid her dues and earned her stripes and that she should have her own show.
 She is very good at what she does and I appreciate her point of view".
 Barrett's decision made major news in the U.S. television entertainment circles, including Johnny Carson mentioning it the same night in his Tonight Show monologue via a joke that "Snyder's already found a replacement for Rona—Charles Manson".